10 ways to stop being a water waster

 - 263: The number of rivers that either cross or demarcate international political boundaries, in addition to countless aquifers.
 According to the Atlas of International Freshwater Agreement, 90 percent of countries in the world must share these water basins with at least one or two other states.
 Major conflicts such as Darfur have been connected to water shortages, and lack of access to clean water.

-- 88 percent: Of deaths from diarrhea are caused from unsafe drinking water, inadequate availability of water for hygiene, and lack of access to sanitation; this translates to more than 1.5 million of the 1.9 million children under five who perish from diarrhea each year.
-This amounts to 18% of all under-five deaths and means that more than 4,000 children are dying every day as a result of diarrhoeal diseases.
+- 88 percent: Of deaths from diarrhea are caused from unsafe drinking water, inadequate availability of water for hygiene, and lack of access to sanitation.
+More than one in ten child deaths are linked to diarrhea; this translates to 800,000 deaths each year.

 - $11.3 billion: The amount of money required to provide basic levels of service for drinking and waste water in Africa and Asia.